mot-r Foundation Series

 Widening the Lens

 But there is a wider view that needs discussing.
-The doom loop as drawn in the Quiet Crisis drew a boundary around the legal department.
+The Doom Loop as drawn in The Quiet Crisis drew a boundary around the legal department.
 That boundary was correct for its purpose — mapping the internal cycle.
 But the system is larger than the department.
 The enterprise — the business units, the executives, the internal clients — is part of the same system, and their actions and experiences are shaping the cycle from outside the boundary the first paper drew.

 Work volume arrives from the enterprise.
 Reputation is assigned by the enterprise.
 Management pressure is a response to the enterprise’s experience.
 The system encompasses the department, but is bigger than the department.